The original, independent guide to Lisbon

 As a holiday destination, Lisbon offers a rich and varied history, a buzzing nightlife and is blessed with a glorious year-round climate.
 This guide will provide an introduction to Lisbon, by answering some of the common holiday questions and providing links to further in-depth information.

-Lisbon is a bustling and exciting city, that boasts a wide choice activities and fascinating tourist attractions.
+Lisbon is a bustling and exciting city, that boasts a wide choice of activities and fascinating tourist attractions.
 The city has a welcoming and liberal atmosphere, while still embracing its deep-rooted heritage and extensive history.
-Lisbon will appeal to diverse selection of ages and tourists; it can form a cultural trip, a nightlife fiesta, a family holiday, a relaxed city-break or even act as a base for a beach holiday.
+Lisbon will appeal to a diverse selection of ages and tourists; it can form a cultural trip, a nightlife extravaganza, a family holiday, a relaxed city-break or even as a base for a beach holiday.

 The Portuguese capital is constantly recognised as one of the greatest cities in the world, a claim confirmed by the “Lonely Planet Guides", who named Lisbon one of the world’s top 10 cities.
 Surprisingly, Lisbon is still one of Europe’s least visited capitals, but this is rapidly changing as new visitors discover the allure of Portugal.

-Lisbon is the ideal destination for a long weekend away, as the city takes around three days to discover.
+Lisbon takes around three days to discover and is the ideal destination for a weekend city-break.
 A holiday to Lisbon could be extended to seven or ten days to include all of the enjoyable day trips in the surrounding region (all of which can be visited using public transport).

 Close to Lisbon is a coastline of beautiful sandy beaches and a holiday to Lisbon could also include a few days relaxing on these glorious beaches.
-Suggested itineraries for Lisbon could include:
+Suggested itineraries for a holiday to Lisbon could include:

 The average weather of Lisbon Portugal